-• Students have the opportunity the apply for scholarships and be part of programs which enhance their college experience.
-The
+Students have the opportunity to apply for scholarships and be part of programs which enhance their college experience.
+The BSU Book Fund b.
+Policy for borrowing books from the BSU Book Fund

-BSU Book Fund
+- "BSU" means Black Student Union at the University of Hartford - "Borrower" means the University of Hartford campus community member who utilizes the BSU Book Fund

-- Definitions - "BSU" means Black Student Union at the University of Hartford - "Borrower" means the University of Hartford campus community member who utilizes the BSU Book Fund - $\circ \quad \textit{Policy for borrowing books from the BSU Book Fund}$ - Any member of the University of Hartford community in good standing with the BSU Book Fund can borrow books from the BSU Book Fund resource library.
+- Any member of the University of Hartford community in good standing with the BSU Book Fund can borrow books from the BSU Book Fund resource library.
 Undergraduate students are afforded first priority, and graduate students may be considered secondarily. - To remain in good standing with the BSU Book Fund, the Borrower must return the book(s), in the condition in which it was received, to the location from which it was borrowed or rented (the Library, Bookstore, or Office of Student Engagement and Inclusion) by the last day of the semester or term.
 Books that are not returned or are returned with severe damage will be charged to the student account of the Borrower.
-If from the BSU Book Fund collection in the library or purchased by the Office of Student Engagement and Inclusion, the Borrower will be charged the full amount for the purchase of a new book to replace the missing item; if from the Bookstore, the Borrower will be charged the non-return fee referenced on the Bookstore Rental Agreement. - Request Process - Students can request their most expensive book each semester through an online form.
-Requests may be submitted throughout the first two weeks of classes each semester.
-After the 10th day of classes, the request form will no longer be available, and students will need to email bsubooks@hartford.edu with their request.
-Requests received after the first two weeks of classes will be reviewed on a case-by-case basis. - Consequences for not returning books or returning damaged books: - The full price of a replacement book will be charged to the Borrower's student account. - Borrower may be prohibited from future use of the Book Fund, depending on the severity of the infraction. - Vin Baker '94 Endowment for Hartford Scholars - Dr. DeLois Traynum Lindsey M'88, P'04, P'13 Scholarship - Jennifer Smith Turner and Eric Turner Scholarship - Dudley B. and Kathleen J. Duncan '74 Endowed Scholarship - Bloomfield & Hartford Scholarships - Helping Hawks Service Scholars Scholarship - STRIDE Academic Excellence Scholarship
+If from the BSU Book Fund collection in the library or purchased by the Office of Student Engagement and Inclusion, the Borrower will be charged the full amount for the purchase of a new book to replace the missing item; if from the Bookstore, the Borrower will be charged the non-return fee referenced on the Bookstore Rental Agreement.